Jane Odartey is one of my friends from college. She is also a photographer, poet, and funny, too. Here is my interview I did with her:

 2) When and why did you become interested in poetry and photography?

-I used to write poetry when I was bad.
+I used to write poetry when I behaved bad.
 I wrote it as an apology to my mother.
-It felt proper because I came to know poetry in a sandwich of fear; my sixth grade teacher made sure of that.
-I always wrote something in my diary, just to amuse myself but I never really thought it as good as ice-cream to my ‘soul,’ until sometime in college when I met Prof. Schulman.
-She thought my verses had something to them.
-And so I tried to think like that too.
+It felt improper as I came to know poetry in a sandwich of fear; my sixth

 3) What are your other interests?